 Third-person action game, take control of an alpha predator in the exploration of a mythic island where Man and beast wage war for control of the wilderness.

 Sandbox open world environments that serve as hunting & battlegrounds for the various packs of alpha predators.
 Near future / hi-tech civilization, terra planet, humanoid population encroaching on the jungles in the search for knowledge & harvest of natural resources.
-The island is inhabited by ancient species making up a vividly realize and extremely volatile ecosystem.
+The island is inhabited by ancient species making up a vividly realized and extremely volatile ecosystem.
 Each of the predators and other animals in the forest have their chosen regions and domains.
 The humans reside within scattered settlements and outposts, conducting research, hunting animals, and seeking to explore / exploit the island’s resources for their assorted nations back on the mainland.

 Take control of one of a variety of fantastical / alien high-powered alpha predators, suited to a variety of environments – forest / jungle / plains / mountain / tundra / swamp / aquatic